mhvis/samsung-tv-control/README.md

 ## Builds

-Builds which can be used can be found here: https://github.com/Afiake/samsung-tv-control/releases
+The latest build can be found here: https://github.com/Afiake/samsung-tv-control/releases/latest